-To qualify for entry to the Graduate Diploma in Design Studies and applicant shall:
+To qualify for entry to the Graduate Diploma in Design Studies an applicant shall:

-1. Possess a Bachelor's Degree, Diploma or equivalent qualification in an appropriate area, or

-2. Submit other evidence of general and professional qualifications which will satisfy the Postgraduate Committee that the applicant possesses the educational preparation and capacity to pursue graduate studies.
+- Possess a Bachelor's Degree, Diploma or equivalent qualification in an appropriate area, or - Submit other evidence of general and professional qualifications which will satisfy the Postgraduate Committee that the applicant possesses the educational preparation and capacity to pursue graduate studies.

-The course can be completed in two years of part time study, involving four to eight hours of classes weekly.
+The course can be completed in two years of part time study, involving four to eight hours of classes weekly, or one year of full time study.

 To qualify for the Graduate Diploma in Design Studies a student must achieve 24 credit points in not fewer than four semesters of study.

-14 credit points must be achieved from the core subjects -
+10 credit points must be achieved from the core subjects.
+The remaining 14 credit points must be achieved from elective subjects drawn from the areas of: